sahuh7/MVC_BookViewer/README.md

 # BookViewer
-This is an simple application of storing and retrieving the records of book from the database following the MVC pattern
+This is a simple application of storing and retrieving the records of book from the database following the MVC pattern